 All use-cases have provided sufficient information for analysis, from which valuable insights can be derived depending on the stage of development of each UC.
 As expected, the information based on the international use cases is of a preliminary nature, as the use cases are still at a conceptual stage of value chain development.
 This is reflected in the slimmer mappings and analyses for Argentina and South Africa.
 In the UC in Germany, a special situation arose due to the relatively new development of the upstream parts of the value chains and the changing constellation of actors in the downstream part of the value chain.
-For this reason, the analysis of this use case still needs to be completed in the coming months of the project, once the process of designing the value chains has been completed and the cooperation structures have stabilized.
+For this reason, the available knowledge base was yet thinner, and the analysis of this use case deviates in parts from the other European UCs.
+The analysis will be further pursued in the coming months of the project, once the process of designing the value chains has been completed and the cooperation structures have stabilized.
 The consistent methodical approach across Ucs allows and will allow for a certain comparison, even though this is limited by the very diverse nature of the value chains and rather big economic, political and cultural differences between the UC regions.